zako-ac/protofish/protofish/protofish.md

 Dedicated to the one who is an author of the name *Protofish*.

 ## Why Protofish?
+Before the development of Protofish, traditional HTTP/WS method has been used to handle audio requests from TapHub.
+Let me briefly explain the various problems we encountered while using it, and how Protofish solved it.\
+Traditional method leveraged a HTTP stream to send an encoded audio stream.
+It was the simplest and easiest method to transfer streamed audio.
+However, the easy method shortly unveiled numerous problems.
+These are some of them.

+### TCP Head-of-Line Blocking

 - TODO: Mention old HTTP/WS method and its problems:
     - HTTP blocking, unnecessary integrity checks -> solved by UDP
+    - HTTP ACK!
+Dirty, low library support, needs low level access
     - Reversed req/res pattern: how to do it without port forwarding! -> solved by a unified connection
     - and finally.. this is unified in one!